-Who would have thought that cheese dip would be the reason I’d finally make it to Arkansas?
+Who would have thought that cheese dip would be the reason I’d finally get to spend some time in Arkansas?
 Definitely not me.
 You see, I had no idea that Little Rock was the birth place of cheese dip.
 Nor did I know they had a whole festival to celebrate it.
-But when the the Little Rock Convention & Visitor’s Bureau asked me to come and check it out, I said sure!
+But when the the Little Rock Convention & Visitor’s Bureau asked me to come and check out the festival as part of a Savor Arkansas food tour, I said yes!
 I learned a long time ago- never turn down cheese.

-Its not just cheese dip that makes a Little Rock a solid culinary destination.
-There is fine dining, Southern food, farm to table, Soul food, German food and a “locally labeled” spirits and beer trail (more on that in another post) and much more.
+I found out its not just cheese dip that makes Little Rock a solid culinary destination.
+There is fine dining, southern food, farm to table, soul food, German food and a “locally labeled” spirits and beer trail to die for (more on that in another post) and much much more.
 You name it, they have it.
 Many times the story behind the food was almost as good as the food itself…..almost.
 I spent several days in the littlest big city I’ve ever been to, with some new best friends, eating my way through the city.
 I loved it so much, I made a list of the places you should put on your Little Rock list.

 Located inside Little Rock’s Capital Hotel, One Eleven is fine dining with an international flare.
 No doubt due to James Beard, Michelin Star, award winning Chef Joel Antunes’ experience on five continents.
 What he does with food, is a true work of art.
 Both visually and for your taste buds.
 Featuring a menu that changes seasonally and desserts so good you’ll want one of everything, One Eleven is that place that gets every thing right.

 We appetized (is that a word?) our way through burrata, zucchini flowers stuffed with shrimp in a lobster sauce and pate served with the South’s favorite vegetable, okra.
 For the main course I had a roast chicken served over gnocchi that was the a softest pillow of deliciousness.
 And dessert?
-Well I already said you’d want one of everything.
-Lush chocolates, ice creams and my chocolate lava cake, a dessert that many try to perfect and fail, was the perfect ending to a meal that we didn’t want to end.
+Well, I already said you’d want one of everything.
+Lush chocolates, rich ice creams and my perfectly dusted lava cake that I got so excited about, I forgot to take a photo before I took a bite.
+It was the perfect ending to a meal that we didn’t want to end.

-We went to One Eleven for dinner, but they are open for breakfast and lunch.
+We dined at One Eleven for dinner, but they are open for breakfast and lunch.
 They also have a Sunday brunch, which is on my list to try next time I’m in town.

 The Root Cafe